mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 mechanism for unambiguously choosing one, at both endpoints as well as along the path.

-Note that sending a packet without a stop signal on the reverse

-## Stop Signaling
+## Bidirectional Stop Signaling {#stop-signaling}

+The transport-independent state machine uses bidirectional stop signaling to tear down state.
+This requires a stop signal to be observed in one direction, and a stop confirmation signal to be observed in the other, to complete closing an association.

 A stop signal is directly carried or otherwise encoded in the protocol header to indicate that a flow is ending, whether normally or abnormally, and that state associated with the flow should be torn down.
-Upon decoding a stop signal, a device on path should move the flow from uniflow state to null, or from biflow state to closing.

-Transports should send a stop signal only on the last packet sent in a bidirectional flow.
+Upon decoding a stop signal, a device on path should move the flow from uniflow state to zero, or from associated state to half-close state, to wait for a confirmation signal in the other direction.
+While in half-close state, state will be maintained until a timer set to TO_ASSOCIATED expires, with any packet forwarded in either direction reseting the timer.

+A stop confirmation signal is directly carried or otherwise encoded in the protocol header to indicate that the endpoint receiving the stop signal confirms that the stop signal is valid.
+The stop confirmation signal contains some assurance that the far endpoint has seen the stop signal.
+When a stop confirmation signal is observed in the opposite direction from the stop signal, a device on path should move the flow from half-close state to closing state.
+The flow will then remain in closing state until a timer set to TO_CLOSING has expired, after which state for the flow will be dropped.
 The closing timeout TO_CLOSING is intended to ensure that any packets reordered in delivery are accounted to the flow before state for it is dropped.

-We assume the encoding of a stop signal into a packet header, as with all other signals, is integrity protected end-to-end.
-Stop signals, as association signals, could be forged by one on-path device to dupe other devices into moving flows into the closing state.
-However, state will be re-established by the continuing flow (and resulting association signals) after the closing timeout, and an endpoint receiving a spoofed stop signal could enter a fast re-establishment phase of the upper layer transport protocol to minimize disruption, further reducing the incentive to attackers to spoof stop signals.
+We assume the encoding of stop and stop confirmation signals into a packet header, as with all other signals, is integrity protected end-to-end.
+Stop signals, as association signals, could be forged by one on-path device.
+However, unless a stop confirmation signal that can be associated with the stop signal is observed in the other direction, the flow remains in half-close state, during which state is maintained and packets continue to be forwarded in both directions.
+So this attack is of limited utility unless an attacker controls two on-path devices on either side of a target device to spoof both stop and corresponding stop confirmation signals.

+### Authenticated Stop Signaling

-Alternatively, the stop signal could be designed to authenticate itself.
+Additionally, the stop and stop confirmation signals could be designed to authenticate themselves.
 Each endpoint could reveal a stop hash during the initial association, which is the result of a chosen cryptographic hash function applied to a stop token which that endpoint keeps secret.
 An endpoint wishing to end the association then reveals the stop token, which can be verified both by the far endpoint and devices on path which have cached the stop hash to be authentic.
+A stop confirmation signal additionally contains information derived from the initiating stop signal's stop token, as further assurance that the stop token was observed by the far endpoint.

 ## Separate Utility

-Although all of these signals are required to drive the state machine described by this document, note that association/confirmation and stop signaling have separate utility.
+Although all of these signals are required to drive the state machine described by this document, note that association/confirmation and bidirectional stop signaling have separate utility.
 A transport protocol may expose the end of a flow without any proof of association or confirmation of return routability of the initiator.
 Alternately, the transport protocol could rely on short timeouts to clean up stale state on path, while exposing continuous association and confirmation signals to quickly reestablish state.

 # Deployment Considerations

-[EDITOR'S NOTE: discuss incentives for deployment for signals separately here]

 The state machine defined in this document is most useful when implemented in a single instantiation (wire format for signals, and selection of functions for deriving values to be exposed and verified) by multiple transport protocols.
 It is intended for use with protocols that encrypt their transport- layer headers, and that are encapsulated within UDP, as is the case with QUIC
-{{I-D.hamilton-quic-transport-protocol}}.
+{{I-D.ietf-quic-transport}}.
 Definition of that instantiation is out of scope for the present revision of this document.

 The following subsections discuss incentives for deployment of this state